jgsnow/Code_060726/README.md

-# Angular Spectrum Analysis for Marine Magnetic Anomaly Classification and Estimation of their Dominant Orientations
+# Unsupervised Fourier-domain Classification of Marine Magnetic Anomalies and Spectral Estimation of Dominant Orientations

 This repository contains Python modules for extracting, characterizing, and classifying directional signatures from two-dimensional anomaly fields using Fourier-domain angular spectrum analysis.